 AI & And A Five Year Gap

 Well, at some point in 2018 I seemed keen to try and blog, and there were some posts, and then somehow, it became 2023.
-So here we are with many possible entry points back into the blog and so I will start here, with AI and Nick Cave, because he says much of what I am feeling, but better, and because the Red Hand Files is such a lovely way to communicate.
+So, here we are, with many possible entry points back into the blog.
+So, I will start here, with AI and Nick Cave, because he says much of what I am feeling, but better, and because the Red Hand Files is such a lovely way to communicate.

 https://www.theredhandfiles.com/chat-gpt-what-do-you-think/